ahdinosaur/rustforge-2025-rust-in-color/slides.md

 I'm Mikey

 - Previously a Node.js developer,
-- A based here in Wellington,
+- Am based here in Wellington,
 - And I like making cool art amongst friends.

 -->